AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

     ![launch-aspire-dashboard.png](../media/launch-aspire-dashboard.png)

+    If you get a certificate not trusted message on the web browser, close the browser and `CTRL + click` on the dashboard link again.

 1. The .NET Aspire dashboard has pages to manage all project resources, view console output, structured logs, traces for each request, and metrics emitted by various libraries.
 In the dashboard, launch our chat application by clicking on the `http://localhost:8100` endpoint.

     ![aspire-dashboard.png](../media/aspire-dashboard.png)

 1. Create a new chat and enter `What are the most expensive bikes?`.
-The AI assistant will respond with text, **"Placeholder response"** and a token value of zero.
+The AI assistant will respond with text, **"Place holder response"** and a token value of zero.

     ![create-new-chat.png](../media/create-new-chat.png)

 1. Close the web browser and end the process in the terminal by entering `CTRL + C`.
 Don't close the terminal entirely.
-We'll use the same terminal process throughout this entire lab.
+We'll use the same terminal session throughout this entire lab.

 Every time we run the application locally, we will do it from the **src/cosmos-copilot.AppHost** directory you are already in.
 All updates to the application will be to files in the **src/cosmos-copilot.WebApp** directory and it's folders.